Antique Interchangeable Orchestral Music Box by Cuendet, c. 1890

 There are 8 cylinders in total, the spares stored in a separate grained wooden case.
 The sound is pleasant and playful.

-The case is veneered in rosewood with tulipwood banding and floral decals to the lid and front, as well as gilt carrying handles.
+The case is veneered with tulipwood banding and floral decals to the lid and front, as well as gilt carrying handles.